ProjectPythia/projectpythia.github.io/content/pages/links.md

 # Links to External Resources

-Project Pythia find the links below to be useful resources on a variety of Python specific topics.
+Project Pythia finds the links below to be useful resources on a variety of Python specific topics.

 ## Introductory/Basics
 | Topic | Self-Paced Tutorials | Example Notebook Galleries |